 When the major scale is played starting on the note C, it is a C Major scale.
 Songs based on this scale are often considered to be in the key of C.

 For the rest of this page I will only be talking about the C Major scale.
 The concepts apply to any major scale.

 There are three major chords in a diatonic scale.
 For the key of C they are C, F and G. Each of these chords can have a major pentatonic scale associated with it.
 For the C chord, the notes of the C major pentatonic scale are made from notes 1, 2, 3, 5 and 6 of the C major scale.

 Those same intervals, the number of "half-steps" between the notes, is the same for every Major Pentatonic scale.
 Wikipedia has a section that describes various ways of obtaining the notes in the major pentatonic scale.

-That description points out that there are three different major pentatonic scales can be constructed by removing notes from the diatonic major scale.
+That description points out that three different major pentatonic scales can be constructed by removing notes from the seven-note diatonic major scale.
 Remove the:

 - forth and seventh degree to get a C major pentatonic